TheMarlboroMan/ambient-device/README.md

 - segmentation violation when showing seconds
 - crash when loading invalid pic, better to skip and detect infinite bad loop.
-- config menu
+- config menu <- The "refactor" branch should take care of this.
 - pic crossfade (optional)
-- update source to new version of fw
+- update source to new version of fw <-- There is actually a "refactor" branch for this!
 - music?
 - pic service?
 - check in some other systems for opengl glitches
-- runnable from everywhere
+- runnable from everywhere <-- Pretty sure the "refactor" branch does this.
 - skip pic, prev pic, pause slide, restore slide...
 - preload next pic in separate thread
-- pic count (N/M)
+- pic count (N/M) <-- I think the "refactor" branch takes care of this.